The Preventive Maintenance Schedule For Your Variable Frequency Drive

 For instance, you don’t need to pay for unplanned replacement and repair costs.

-You also lower the risk of the device to be completely replaced.
+You also lower the risk of the device being completely replaced.

 Replacement can cause your equipment to be out of commission for a long time.